marikomakhm/ada-project/TrovatelliT.github.io/text.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_20_count_outliers.html"></iframe>
 {% endraw %}

 As we can observe, there is almost no correlation which is coherent with what we said observed for the Gini coefficient.
+Unfortunately, we do not get anymore insight by using this metric when studying the involvement of a country in Panama Papers.

 #### Human Development Index (HDI)

-The HDI index try to represent how well a country is developed by using the lifespan, the education level and the GDP per capita of an average citizen. \
+The HDI index try to represent how well a country is developed by using the lifespan, the education level and the GDP per capita of an average citizen to compute the index.  \
 We now observe if there is a correlation between the HDI and the number of occurrence in this affair.

 {% raw %}